Igbo Coiled Copper Alloy Currency Armlet (Manilla)

-Late 19th or early 20th century, Igbo people, Nigeria, West Africa
+Late 19th – early 20th century, Igbo people, Nigeria, West Africa

 Excellent condition.
-Age-related wear and abrasion.
-Beautiful encrusted patina of greens, tans and browns, with rust highlights.
+Surface wear and abrasions commensurate with age and use.
+Beautiful encrusted patina of greens, tans and browns, with russet highlights.
 Light oxidization.
 Size approx. 21,5cm x 11,5cm x 7,3cm.

 For a similar examples see: